 - An auto insurance broker can help you compare insurance premiums and coverage from several insurance companies.

-- Insurance brokers usually know which insurers tend to specialize in different situations, such as drivers with poor driving history, older drivers and younger drivers.
+- Insurance brokers usually know which insurers specialize in different situations, such as drivers with poor driving history, older drivers and younger drivers.

 - A broker can help you determine how much coverage you need, how to fill any coverage gaps and when it may work better to keep all of your coverage with one insurance company rather than having separate insurers for auto, home and other types of insurance.